 Both bottles are offered for the same price, €1.000,-.
 The price advisory grade can guide you to compare the asking price of these two bottles.
-The lower the price advisory grade, the more attractive the bottle is.
+The closer the price advisory grade is to 100, the more attractive the bottle is.

 In this example the first bottle has a price advisory grade of 31,0 and the second bottle 23,8.
-Conclusion: the second bottle is the more attractive offer.
+Conclusion: the first bottle is the more attractive offer.
 In this case, when the asking price is equal, it can makes sense.
-The second bottle is distilled two years earlier, has matured longer and has a higher alcoholpercentage.
+The second bottle is distilled two years earlier, has matured longer and has a higher alcohol percentage.

 But in below example it becomes more complicated.
 And then the price advisory grade can be helpful.

 The price advisory grade takes the following factors into account: